Questions and answers on banknotes

 To what extent are our banknotes protected against counterfeiting?

-Between 3,000 and 4,000 counterfeit banknotes are confiscated in Switzerland annually.
-This corresponds to 10 to 15 counterfeits for every million Swiss banknotes each year - a very modest number by international standards.
+Around 1,000 counterfeit banknotes are confiscated in Switzerland annually.
+This corresponds to between two and three counterfeits per million Swiss banknotes each year - a modest amount by international standards.
 Further information on counterfeit currency is available on the Federal Office of Police website (www.fedpol.admin.ch).

 What should I do if I receive counterfeit money?